 What is Vinyl Flooring?

 Vinyl is made of PVC, is more durable, lasts longer, and is much easier to maintain and install.
 Linoleum and Vinyl are both durable types of flooring in that they possess a degree of elasticity.
+Visit Homees to learn more about why vinyl flooring is one of the most popular choices for homeowners in Singapore.

 Vinyl took over Linoleum as the most popular flooring choice in the 1920s.
 In the 1960s, many residential and commercial structures are made of vinyl flooring as an option to wood.